-THE RESPONSE FOR THIS QUESTION USES ANGLE BRACKETS (THE "<" and ">" CHARACTERS, or &It; and >), WHICH ICANN INFORMS US (CASE ID 11027) CANNOT BE PROPERLY RENDERED IN TAS DUE TO SECURITY CONCERNS.
+THE RESPONSE FOR THIS QUESTION USES ANGLE BRACKETS (THE "<" and ">"CHARACTERS, or & lt; and >), WHICH ICANN INFORMS US (CASE ID 11027) CANNOT BE PROPERLY RENDERED IN TAS DUE TO SECURITY CONCERNS.
 HENCE, THE ANSWER BELOW AS DISPLAYED IN TAS MAY NOT RENDER THE FULL RESPONSE AS INTENDED.
 THEREFORE, THE FULL ANSWER TO THIS QUESTION IS ALSO ATTACHED AS A PDF FILE, ACCORDING TO SPECIFIC GUIDANCE FROM ICANN UNDER CASE ID 11027.

-Answers for this question (#27) are provided by Ename, in collaboration with Afilias, the back-end provider of registry services for this TLD.
+Answers for this question (#27) are provided by Afilias, the back-end provider of registry services for this TLD.